 Everyone in SaaS Needs to Do Customer Support.
 At Least Until You Have 50 Employees.
 But Ideally, Forever.

-I’m not sure if you saw the recent rant of David Marcus, president of PayPal.
+I’m not sure if you saw the rant of David Marcus, previously president of PayPal.
 Complaining his employees weren’t using PayPal apps.

 Yes, you’re right.
 It’s not cool your team doesn’t use PayPal every day.
 But PayPal isn’t Google.
 Or Facebook.
 It’s not a service everyone is necessarily going to naturally use every day, or maybe even, ever.